thosgood/this-weeks-finds/markdown/101-150/week133.md

 > approximation which succeeds brilliantly in the macroscopic regime but
 > fails hopelessly at the atomic scale.
 It is therefore natural to ask:
 > Is the same true of geometry?
 If so, what is the analog of the
-> \`atomic scale?'
+> 'atomic scale?'
 We know that a quantum theory of geometry should
 > contain three fundamental constants of Nature, c, G, ħ, the speed of
 > light, Newton's gravitational constant and Planck's constant.
 Now,
 > as Planck pointed out in his celebrated paper that marks the beginning